NethServer/nethserver-virtualbox/README.md

-nethserver-phpvirtualbox-5.2
+nethserver-virtualbox
 ============================

-A rpm to configure phpvirtualbox 5.2 for NethServer
+A rpm to configure phpvirtualbox and virtualbox for NethServer

-nethserver-phpvirtualbox-X.X has for dependencies nethserver-virtualbox-X.X (rpm to install VirtualBox) and phpvirtualbox.
-The versions are bind:
+nethserver-virtualbox-X.X-phpvirtualbox has for dependencies nethserver-virtualbox-X.X-VirtualBox (rpm to install VirtualBox) The versions are bind:

-    nethserver-phpvirtualbox-5.2 requires phpvirtualbox-5.2 and nethserver-virtualbox-5.2
-    nethserver-virtualbox-5.2 which requires VirtualBox-5.2
+    nethserver-virtualbox-5.2-phpvirtualbox requires nethserver-virtualbox-5.2-VirtualBox

 VirtualBox compile its modules with the last kernel, you must have the most updated kernel and to start on it at boot.

 If the installer cannot compile the modules, then you should reboot your server and launch again the compilation by : ```/sbin/vboxconfig```

-### Install the virtualbox repository

-you could install the rpm nethserver-virtualbox-repository:

-    yum install nethserver-virtualbox-repository

-The virtualbox repository setting is bundled with the rpm nethserver-phpvirtualbox-X.X

 ### Oracle VM VirtualBox Extension Pack